celneo7/DSA4263-Project-Twitter-Bots/README.md

 ## **Getting started**

-1. Ensure you have Python and Jupyter notebook installed on your system.
+1. Ensure you have Python (Ver 3.12.3) and Jupyter notebook installed on your system.

 2. Clone the repository: